T1REGOC/EUWRO-Slovenia-2025/README.md

 # MOBILITY MANAGMENT
-Considering we 3D designed everything ourselves, we decided to split the vehicle in three parts: the front ( steering ), the back  ( drive ) and the middle ( connection beetween two ).They are connected so that the top part of the drive and the bottom part of the middle part allign and then we screw through both of them.
+Considering we 3D designed everything ourselves, we decided to split the vehicle in three parts: the front ( steering ), the rear  ( drive ) and the middle ( connection beetween two ).They are connected so that the top part of the drive and the bottom part of the middle part allign and then we screw through both of them.
 We did that so that if there is failure for example the steering, we do not haveto print it all again, but just the steering part.
 That is also why we tried to design everything so that we can tighten it by screws.

 The round pillars that rise from the pplatforms are holders for OUR OWN PCB.

 ## DRIVING
 For the driving power, the motor, we decided to go with TT Yellow Gear Motor because it was strong enough, reliable, affordabble and available to us.
 We stabillised it to the platform by designing a holder for it.
+Torque 1.40 kg/cm
+Motor torgue – 0,8kg / cm
+Gear output torque – 1.6kg/cm  ( gear ratio == 1:2 )
+Torque on wheels – 1.4 kg/cm ( gear output torque  - min.
+10%)

+Formula for torque when the gear ratio is 1:2

+T = (Mt * 2) – (Mt*2 *10%)

+T = Final torque on wheels
+Mt – Motor torque
 With two helix gears, whose ratio is 1:2 (so that we gain torque since the speed is not as necessary), we created a transmission.
-We used [helix gears](https://www.google.com/search?q=helix+gears&ie=UTF-8) so that they do not skip and have tighter grip.
+Why helix gears?
+We thought about using double helix gears because they have a great grip, but considering that we wanted most of the parts to be modular, the double helix gears would be harder to dismantle and mantle each time.
 To the second, bigger gear, we created a plus shaped hole since we needed the shaft to rotate with the gear.
 The two shafts are also plus shaped and connected by a plus shaped connector.
-At the ends of those shafts is a rectangular shaft so that we avoid the shaft spining and not rotating the wheel.
+Why helix gears?
+We thought about using double helix gears because they have a great grip, but considering that we wanted most of the parts to be modular, the double helix gears would be harder to dismantle and mantle each time.

 Here it is all together: